lbaehren/docker-mettools/README.md

 Principal Steps
 ---------------

-In order to be able to use this environment the following steps are required:
+In order to be able to use this environment, the following steps are required:

  - Install Docker on your machine (see `docs/01_install.md`)

- - Download the pre-build Docker image from the Docker hub (alternatively, build it from this repository yourself, see `docs/02_build.md`):
+ - Download the pre-build Docker image from Docker hub (alternatively, build it from this repository yourself, see `docs/02_build.md`):
    ~~~~
    docker pull marq/anaconda
    ~~~~

- - Run the Docker image in a container (see `docs/03_run.md` for a full example):
+ - Run the Docker image (see `docs/03_run.md` for a full example):
    ~~~~
    docker run -it -u $(id -u) marq/anaconda
    ~~~~